Rot (Kocher)

 The Rot (/de/) is a river of Baden-Württemberg, Germany.
 It is a left tributary of the Kocher.
-In order to distinguish it from similar named other rivers (some of then flowing quite nearby), this Rot is sometimes also called Fichtenberger Rot.
-Its source is near Wüstenrot, it passes through Oberrot, Fichtenberg and Unterrot, and flows into the Kocher near Gaildorf.
+In order to distinguish it from other similarly named rivers (some of then flowing quite nearby), the Rot is sometimes also called Fichtenberger Rot.
+Its source is near Wüstenrot.
+It passes through Oberrot, Fichtenberg and Unterrot, and flows into the Kocher near Gaildorf.